Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 - Block transformations that rely on

 Axis-order inversion remains a primary source of coordinate drift in modern GDAL/PROJ environments.
 Always instantiate transformers with always_xy=True to enforce (longitude, latitude) / (easting, northing) ordering regardless of what the CRS authority definition says.
-This is especially important for EPSG:4326, which is officially (latitude, longitude) in ISO 19111 order.
+This matters most for EPSG:4326, which is officially (latitude, longitude) in ISO 19111 axis order, so a naive reproject can swap every coordinate.

 import geopandas as gpd